 Orange Line Detour

 Beginning October 1, 2020, the PART Orange Line will be detoured due to construction on King Street between Manatawny and Route 100.
 This construction is expected to last for two years.
-The orange line will travel west on High Street, right onto Berks Street, right onto W. King Street, and then cross over Rt.
+The Orange Line will travel west on High Street, right onto Berks Street, right onto W. King Street, and then cross over Rt.
 100 to Shoemaker Rd.
-For more information, call 610-970-6512 or email email@example.com.
+Returning from Gilbertsville, the Orange Line will make a left onto Shoemaker Road when departing Wal-Mart, left onto Glasgow Street, left onto Berks Street, left onto High Street, and travel east to the Transportation Center.
+For more information, call 610-970-6512 or email firstname.lastname@example.org.

 DISADVANTAGED BUSINESS ENTERPRISE GOAL

 Notice is hereby given that Pottstown Area Rapid Transit, (PART) has established a Disadvantaged Business Enterprise (DBE) Participation Goal in accordance with the U.S. Department of Transportation Regulations at 49 CFR Part 26.
 PART’s goal for DBE participation for Federal Fiscal Years 2021-2023 shall be (2.62%) of funds expended in the U.S. Department of Transportation assisted contracts.